Henry M. Hoyt

 Henry Martyn Hoyt, Sr. (June 8, 1830 – December 1, 1892) was an American lawyer and politician and the 18th governor of Pennsylvania from 1879 to 1883, as well as an officer in the Union army during the American Civil War.

 Early life

-Henry M. Hoyt was born in Kingston, Pennsylvania, the son of Ziba Hoyt (b.
-September 1788, Connecticut – d.
-December 1853, Luzerne County, PA) and Nancy (née Herbert) Hoyt, who had moved to Luzerne County after the Revolutionary War.
-Henry M. Hoyt was grandson of Daniel and Ann (Gunn) Hoyt, and nephew of Levi Hoyt.
-They were descended from Walter Hoyt (1616–1698), who was born in West Hatch, Somerset, England and settled in the Connecticut Colony.
+Henry M. Hoyt was born in Kingston, Pennsylvania.
 He attended lower education at Wyoming Seminary.
 He started higher-level classes at Lafayette College, where he studied from 1845 until 1848.
-He transferred to Williams College, graduating in 1849 with Phi Beta Kappa honors, as a member of The Kappa Alpha Society.
+He transferred to Williams College, graduating in 1849 with Phi Beta Kappa honors, as a member of Kappa Alpha Society.

 Career

-After graduating from Williams College, he returned to Pennsylvania, where from 1851 to 1853 he taught Mathematics at Wyoming Seminary.
+After graduating from Williams College, he returned to Pennsylvania, where he taught Mathematics at Wyoming Seminary from 1851 to 1853.
 Hoyt first held elected office as a district attorney.
 A member of the Whig Party, Hoyt participated in John Fremont's 1856 presidential campaign.

 Military career

 As a soldier in the Civil War, Hoyt was initially commissioned as Lieutenant Colonel, then as colonel of the 52nd Pennsylvania Infantry.
 He led it during the Peninsula Campaign and subsequent actions of the Army of the Potomac until January 1863, when the regiment was ordered to Charleston, South Carolina.

 He participated in the siege of Morris Island under Brig.
 Gen. Quincy A. Gillmore.
 Hoyt led troops in a rare night attack on Fort Johnson, stealthily arriving in the darkness via boats.
 He initially captured the fort, but was unable to hold it for lack of reinforcements.
 He and many of his men were captured in a Confederate counterattack.
 After being confined in a prisoner-of-war camp in Macon, Georgia, Hoyt was taken back to Charleston.
 He escaped briefly before being recaptured.

 Upon his eventual exchange, he rejoined his regiment.
 He served with them until the close of the war, when he was mustered out with the rank of brevet brigadier general.